upbound/docs/content/all-spaces/spaces/secrets-management.md

 ## Usage

-This section demonstrates how to put into practice what's described above.
+This section demonstrates how to put into practice what's described in the previous sections.
 It uses a fake Secret Store provider and fake secret to illustrate secret projection.

 Connect to a Cloud Space in your organization: